salomelamprecht/memory_matching_game/README.md

 * Timer currently starts before first click and does not stop on last click.

 I uploaded to GitHub and then also tested the website using tablets and mobiles.
 Most responsive testing was completed in Chrome.

+## Version Control
+I used git for version control.
+Created a working-branch for all added changes before committing to the master branch to ensure new additions to the game did not impact on the working game code in the master branch.
+Used push and pull requests to update master branch with successful additions.

 ### *Online Validators*
 #### *HTML Validator* (https://validator.w3.org/)